bustle/ember-mobiledoc-editor/README.md

 * `addCardInEditMode`, passed a card name and payload will add that card at the end of a post and render it in "edit" mode initially.
 * `addAtom`, passed an atomName, text, and payload, will add that atom at the cursor position.
+* `setAttribute`, passed an attribute name and attribute value, will add that attribute to the current section, or remove the attribute if the value is the default value.
+* `removeAttribute`, passed an attribute name, will remove that attribute from the current section.

 The `editor` object is often used indirectly by passing it to other components.
 For example: